comenerv/story/y10m/en.b.md

        by William Blake

-We can have a whole world in a grain of sand, and put it in our palm of hand.
-There are mountains and forests, grass lands and deserts, there are winding rivers flow into oceans, stars shinning in the dark blue, eyes see it from earth.
-There are flowers in spring, leaves drop in autom.
+English is not my native language, but I can still feel the beauty in his writing.

+The world should be a real world, there should be mountains and rivers, there should be forests and deserts, ice and snows.
+There should be birds flying and fish swimming, and there should be villages and people live in there.

-In the grain of sand, there were stories occurred long long before.
-And stories yet happened that will happen long long after, in the grain of sand.
+In the grain of sand, there are plenty of stories happened long long ago.
+And stories yet to happen that will happen long long after, in the grain of sand.

 Where is the grain of sand come from?

-It starts getting explained in physics, physicists accumulated not enough facts until our humanbeings start to fight the world wars.
-Until then scholars tried to find something similar to the grain of sand when others found the world wars couldn't break the world.
-But what physicists found out till now is very close to the old idea of God creat the world.
+I think the big bang is kind of explain, and I know I am stupid to think this way, the big bang is not start from a grain of sand, although they both start from very small thing.
+At first of big bang, it's far smaller then the grain of sand, the size should be under Planck length, it's 10(to the power of -35) meter, it means a billion of billion of it will not get the length of a meter.

 The beginning of our world is the big bang before 13.7 billion years.

-When the whole universe was as small as a grain of sand.
+But we can not see the big bang, not only because it's so small but also because there was no light when it happened.

+aa

 But inside the sand there was no concepts of big or small.

 We are going to follow the events possibly happened during